null

 Learn more

-The FTC Green Guides, or "Guides for the Use of Environmental Marketing Claims," are guidelines issued by the Federal Trade Commission (FTC) in the U.S. They aim to prevent deceptive environmental marketing claims by businesses and empower customers to choose more sustainable products.
+The FTC Green Guides, or "Guides for the Use of Environmental Marketing Claims," are guidelines issued by the Federal Trade Commission (FTC) in the U.S. They aim to empower customers to choose more sustainable products by preventing businesses from making deceptive environmental claims.

-Brands can refer to the FTC Green Guides to ensure they align with FTC requirements.
-In general, ensuring that all environmental or sustainability claims are accurate and backed up by evidence will help brands stay within compliance.
+Brands can refer to the FTC Green Guides to ensure they align with requirements.
+In general, ensuring that all environmental or sustainability claims are accurate and backed up by evidence will help brands stay within compliance in their packaging and marketing.

 SEC Proposed Rule On Carbon Emissions Disclosure